SAP-samples/teched2022-DA261/exercises/database_explorer/ex4/README.md

     SELECT * FROM _SYS_DI#BROKER_CG.M_GRANTED_SCHEMA_PRIVILEGES;
     ```

-    Notice that now the list of HDI containers appears.
+    Notice that now the list of HDI containers appears in the catalog browser under HDI Containers and the result shows the permissions granted.

     ![](images/granted-priv.png)